Mitigating Accuracy-Robustness Trade-off via Balanced Multi-Teacher Adversarial Distillation: Introduction

-Recently, to further enhance the robustness of small DNNs, Knowledge Distillation \cite{hinton2015distilling} is applied as a powerful tool in adversarial training.
-Knowledge Distillation can transfer knowledge from strong robust models to the student model, which utilizes the predictions from the teacher models as label information to guide the student model \cite{goldblum2020adversarially,zhu2021reliable,zi2021revisiting}.
-These methods are called adversarial robustness distillation.
+Recently, to further enhance the robustness of small DNNs, Knowledge Distillation \cite{hinton2015distilling} is applied as a powerful tool in Adversarial Training, which can transfer knowledge from strong robust models to the student model.
+It utilizes the teacher's predictions as label information to guide the student model {within the framework of Adversarial Training, including the optimization to generate the adversarial examples (Maximization process) and apply adversarial examples to train the student with the assistance of the teacher (Minimization process).} These methods are called adversarial robustness distillation (ARD) \cite{goldblum2020adversarially,zhu2021reliable,zi2021revisiting}.
 Compared with one-hot ground truth labels, the teacher's predicted labels can not only retain the correctness of the target label but also reflect richer knowledge information of the non-target label.
 Several studies attempt to explain why knowledge distillation is effective through various views, e.g., Re-weighting \cite{furlanello2018born}, Privileged Information \cite{lopez2015unifying}, and Label-smoothing \cite{yuan2020revisiting}.
-Recently, Li et al. \cite{li2022asymmetric} argue that correctness, smooth regularization, and class discriminability in teacher's predicted labels can make up the knowledge of the teacher's predicted distribution, and that appropriate category discriminability plays an important role in improving the effectiveness of knowledge distillation.
-While achieving impressive robust performance, we are curious if adversarial robustness distillation could address the trade-off between accuracy and robustness.
+Recently, Li et al. \cite{li2022asymmetric} argue that correctness, smooth regularization, and class discriminability in teacher's predicted labels can make up the knowledge of the teacher's predicted distribution, and that appropriate category discriminability can improve the effectiveness of knowledge distillation.
+While achieving impressive robust performance, we are curious if adversarial robustness distillation \cite{goldblum2020adversarially,zhu2021reliable,zi2021revisiting} could address the trade-off between accuracy and robustness.